葱姜鱼片 (ginger scallion fish fillets)

 Cooking:

-Prepping the Fish: slice the fish and put in a bowl.
-Add salt and shaoxing cooking wine.
-Let it sit for a bit.
+Cleaning the Fish (only if your smells “fishy.”
+If it smells clean/no aroma, then skip this): Add salt and shaoxing cooking wine to the fillets and let it sit for a bit.
 Rinse briefly afterwards and let dry.
 The purpose of this is to get rid of some of the fishy/gamey flavor.
+Dry the fish well (otherwise the coating will fall off when you fry it).

-Coating the Fish for Frying: after drying the fish, sprinkle generously with salt, white pepper, and black pepper.
+Coating the Fish for Frying: Sprinkle fish with salt, white pepper, and black pepper.
 Cover the fish generously in a cornstarch/flour mix (roughly in a cornstarch:flour = 2:1 ratio), being sure to add some of the reasonings into the cornstarch/flour mix as well.

 Aside on the flour/cornstarch ratio: flour, when fried, tends to add a crunchy, heavier texture.
 Think about how southern fried chicken is very crunchy and is a little heavy.
 Cornstarch, on the other hand, is more light and crispy.
 Potato starch is also a great choice and is crispy as well.